benedekrozemberczki/TADW/README.md

 The following commands learn a graph embedding and write the embedding to disk.
 The node representations are ordered by the ID.

-Creating a TADW embedding of the default dataset with the default hyperparameter settings.
+Creating a sparse TADW embedding of the default dataset with the default hyperparameter settings.
 Saving the embedding at the default path.

 ```
 python src/main.py